trikit/trikit/doc/source/quickstart.rst

   np.random.
 Default value is None.

-The suggested approach is to collect parameters into a dictionary, then include the dictionary with the call to the triangle's ``cl`` method.
-We next demonstrate how to apply the bootstrap chain ladder to the raa dataset.
+We now demonstrate how to apply the bootstrap chain ladder to the RAA dataset.
 The example that follows sets ``sims=2500``, ``two_sided=True`` and ``random_state=516``::

 	In [1]: from trikit import load, totri